crillab/gophersat/README.md

 You can also find information about how to represent your own boolean formulas so they can be used by gophersat in the [tutorial "SAT for noobs"](examples/sat-for-noobs.md).

+## What is MAXSAT?

+MAXSAT is the optimization equivalent of the SAT decision problem.
+While a pure SAT solver will either return a model satisfying all clauses or UNSAT if no such model exists, a MAXSAT solver will return a model that satisfies as many clauses as possible.

 ## What about pseudo-boolean problems?
 Pseudo-boolean problems are, in a way, a generalization of SAT problems: any propositional clause